Madagascar Palm Plant - Pachypodium lamerei -1

 • Key Plant Features

-If you are looking for a stunning and unique addition to your plant collection, then look no further than the Madagascar palm, also known as Pachypodium lamerei.
+Introducing the Madagascar palm, also known as Pachypodium lamerei.
 This unusual Pachypodium lamerei is sure to spark conversation with its adorable, grey-green leaves and eye-catching white flowers.
-Madagascar palm is actually succulent, not a true palm, despite popular belief.
+Madagascar palm is actually a succulent, not a true palm, despite popular belief.

 Pachypodium, which means "thick foot," refers to the plant's thick, swollen stem, which stores water and provides structure and strength to the Madagascar Palm.
 There are several species, but the two most common are Pachypodium lamerei and Pachypodium geayi.